 The primary SDE development group operates within NASA's Interagency Implementation and Advanced Concepts Team (IMPACT), which is located at NASA’s Marshall Space Flight Center in Huntsville, Alabama, and is a component of NASA's Earth Science Data Systems (ESDS) Program.
 SDE team members collaborated with several external partners to construct and refine features of the tool.

 The Enterprise Data Platform (EDP) and Mission Cloud Platform (MCP) teams within NASA's Office of the Chief Information Officer (OCIO) assisted in deploying the powerful search capabilities of the SDE.
 To ensure broad representation of NASA science efforts, the SDE team coordinated with a working group comprised of members from all SMD divisions.
 The working group continues to help identify content for potential inclusion in the SDE and provides guidance on future project development.
-The SDE team also works with Left Right Mind, a digital design consulting firm, to craft user-centered web interfaces.
+The SDE team also works with Sinequa, the developer of the intelligent search platform, and Left Right Mind, a digital design consulting firm, to craft user-centered web interfaces.

 Compiling and organizing information included in the SDE presents many challenges.
 First, the SDE team works to identify relevant data and information from a vast network of resources across NASA's SMD.
 The team then considers how to develop useful categories for encompassing such a wide range of topics.
 Depending on the specificity of a query, thousands of search results may be generated that include links to datasets, models, images, videos, software, or data analysis tools.